raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: scikit-image
 ---

-scikit-image is an open source image processing library.
+`scikit-image` is an open-source image processing library.
 It includes algorithms for segmentation, geometric transformations, colour space manipulation, analysis, filtering, morphology, feature detection, and more.

 #### Documentation